-Please download the attached 2017 Summer Enrollment Information Packet, print, and fill out all pertinent sections.
+Please download the attached 2017 Fall Enrollment Information Packet, print, and fill out all pertinent sections.
 Bring the filled out sections to your first lesson or class, and retain the policies and contract info for your records.
 The policies are also listed below.

 For additional family members, use our Additional Individual or Additional Class Enrollment Form

 Important Information about Private Lessons and Classes at the academy